PALEOtoolkit/PALEOocean.jl/examples/shelf1D/README.md

 - water column eddy diffusivity Kz, temperature, density
 - surface windspeed

-The example configurations assume a zip file with an illustrative 80m deep seasonally-stratifying shelf (50N, Celtic sea) derived from the S2P3 model has been unpacked to subfolder `S2P3_transport_20240614`
+The example configurations assume a zip file (available from <https://github.com/PALEOtoolkit/PALEOocean.jl/releases>) with an illustrative 80m deep seasonally-stratifying shelf (50N, Celtic sea) derived from the S2P3 model has been unpacked to subfolder `S2P3_transport_20240614`

 (this is collated output from the Windows 'Physics Biology Model' (s2p3.exe), http://pcwww.liv.ac.uk/~jons/model.htm